orime-org/breatic_ai/README.md

-# Breatic AI — Create as Naturally as Breathing
+# Breatic AI — Make Creation as Natural as Breathing

 **Breatic AI** is a next-generation **AI content creation tool** built around a visual, node-based workflow system.
 It enables creators to produce **videos, audio, images, story scripts, and visual storyboards** with ease.